TehmoorG/Finance-Tracker/README.md

 ## Continuous Improvement

-This project is a living entity, with plans for consistent updates, feature additions, and improvements as I progress in my programming journey.
+StockSaver is a living entity, with plans for consistent updates, feature additions, and improvements as I progress in my programming journey.
 Feedback and suggestions are always welcome.